vpetkovic/simplex/README.md

 ## The Simplest Usage
-This example demonstrates how simple and quick it is to connect and query your database database.
+This example demonstrates how simple and quick it is to connect and query your database.
 This is most useful approach for quick testing, for more production ready scenarios consider using [more advanced ways](#advanced-and-production-ready-usage)
 ``` c#
 var usersList = new MySqlDataAccess(new Connection { ConnectionString = "connection string"})
     .LoadFromSqlAsync<UserModel, dynamic>(@"select * from users where isActive = @status", new { status = true });